Noise-Jack Vance short story

 AKA: Music of the Spheres

 Noise was published initially in August, 1952 in Startling Stories magazine.
 It is also known as “Music of the Spheres” and is a 13/16 page short story.
 A man crash lands on a distant planet and begins sending out distress signals, hoping to get rescued.
 He gradually begins to see and hear strange seductive things and is not sure if his senses have become more responsive or if he is hallucinating.
 It is a strange, moody, psychological, fantasy piece that is rather fascinating.
-I’ve read this several times and rated it a 3 “Liked it.”
+I’ve read this three times so far and rated it a 3 “Liked it.”

 Included in the Jack Vance collection titled Eight Fantasms and Magics (1969)